Financial Advice in Abu Dhabi

 Moving to Abu Dhabi for a three to five-year work contract does not make it exempt from UK taxes.
 Therefore, ignoring the expat tax can be costly when you want to go back to your home country.

 A financial adviser can help you to understand and navigate your tax obligations in Abu Dhabi and the UK.
 Having a financial plan will ensure you do not lose your savings and investments to tax penalties and overdue obligations.

 Another example as to why it is important to know what the tax implications are of your financial planning is because UK expats are required to pay tax when transferring their pension schemes and benefits from another country.
 Therefore, a financial adviser will lead you to the best schemes to safeguard your investments like QROPS and SIPPs, which allows consolidation without heavy taxes.

 If you are an Abu Dhabi expat, there is no reason not to have a lucrative retirement package and a few investments.
 However, it would help if you were wise enough to control your spending habits and put your cash in the right investment.
 Financial advice from a professional and reputable IFA can help you put your finances on track.

 Even though you may not have the means to build a fully bulletproof and comprehensive financial plan immediately, it is important to have an understanding of what your specific “road map” looks like.
 There is no “one shoe fits all” type of solution.
-This is why it is important to have a discussion with a financial professional in order to understand the specific plan applicable to you and then work together with that financial professional to achieve it.
+This is why it is important to have a discussion with a financial professional in order to understand the specific plan applicable to you and then work together with that financial professional to carry out tax optimisation and achieve it.

 About Mike Coady